 Once you're satisfied that the drip has been flattened fully, apply another topcoat or two of paint.
 Once the paint dries, the blemish should be barely noticeable.

-A More Extreme Fix
+An Extreme Fix

-If you've scraped and sanded and there's a recessed area where the drip was, or if there's any other damage due to your repair efforts, you can fill the area with a glazing putty, such as Bondo.
+If you've scraped and sanded and there's a recessed area where the drip was, or if there's any other damage due to your repair efforts, you can fill the area with glazing putty, such as Bondo.
 Spread on the putty with a putty knife, then scrape off the excess with a small drywall knife.
 Let the putty dry, then sand as directed.
 It's a good idea to first prime the puttied area to prevent problems with the topcoat; sometimes paint will develop pinholes if it is applied directly over putty.
 After priming, apply another coat or two of topcoat paint to hide the repair area.